Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 <figure>
 	<a id="errorOverwrite"></a>
 	<img style="width:80.0%;" src="figures/errorOverwrite.png" alt="">
-	<figcaption>Figure 5: Another error message in BEAST2.</figcaption>
+	<figcaption>Figure 5: Another error message in BEAST2, this time for issue2.xml.</figcaption>
 </figure>
 <br>

-This error means that BEAST2 is attempting to overwrite a log or tree file that already exists, as explained in the message _Trying to write file bears.log but the file already exists._.
+This error means that BEAST2 is attempting to overwrite a `.log` or `.tree` file that already exists, as explained in the message _Trying to write file bears.log but the file already exists_.
 By default, overwriting files is not permitted in order to avoid accidentally losing data.
-If **BEAST2** is run in interactive mode, for instance on your local machine, it offers you the possibility to continue the analysis, by typing **Y** to overwrite the files.
-However, if **BEAST2** is run on a cluster, it will simply stop when encountering this issue.
+If **BEAST2** is run in interactive mode from the command line, for instance on your local machine, it offers you the possibility to continue the analysis, by typing **Y** to overwrite the files.
+However, if **BEAST2** is run on a computing cluster, it will simply stop when encountering this issue.

 To solve this problem, there are three possibilities:

-- if the intention is to overwrite the existing files, select the **overwrite** option in the **BEAST2** launcher (see [Figure 6](#overwrite)) or use the **-overwrite** option in the command-line interface.
+- If the intention is to overwrite the existing files, select the **overwrite** option from the dropdown menu in the **BEAST2** launcher (see [Figure 6](#overwrite)) or use the **-overwrite** option in the command-line interface.

 <figure>
 	<a id="overwrite"></a>
 	<img style="width:70.0%;" src="figures/overwrite.png" alt="">
-	<figcaption>Figure 6: BEAST2 launcher with overwrite option.</figcaption>
+	<figcaption>Figure 6: BEAST2 launcher with the overwrite option selected.</figcaption>
 </figure>
 <br>

-- if the intention is to resume a run, i.e. to append to the existing files, select the **resume** option in the **BEAST2** launcher (see [Figure 7](#resume)) or use the **-resume** option in the command-line interface.
+- If the intention is to resume a run, i.e. to append to the existing files, select the **resume** option from the dropdown menu in the **BEAST2** launcher (see [Figure 7](#resume)) or use the **-resume** option in the command-line interface.

 <figure>
 	<a id="resume"></a>